International airports in Israel. Israel airports for international flights

 • Haifa;

-• Ovda, or Ovda (both names are acceptable).
+• Ovda, or Uvda (both names are acceptable).

-The main airports of the country receiving international flights are located in Tel Aviv, Haifa and Eilat.
+The country's main airports receiving international flights are in Tel Aviv, Haifa and Eilat.

 How many airports are there in Tel Aviv

-There are two air harbors: the largest is Ben-Gurion, and the smaller one is Sde-Dov.
+There are two air harbors here: the largest is Ben Gurion, and the smaller is Sde Dov.

 Ben Gurion